tagyoureit/nodejs-poolController/README.md

         1. `netConnect`: `1` to enable or `0` to disable.
 If you enable this option, it will NOT connect to the local RS485 adapter
         1. `netHost`: Name/IP of your remote computer.
 EG `raspberrypi`
         1. `"netPort":`: `9801` is a standard port
+* `inactivityRetry` : time in seconds to retry a connection to the port (RS485 or Socat) if a connection is lost.
+Default is 10 seconds.

 ### notifications
 Section for how/when the app will notify you about certain actions/conditions.